 70.3% of the nitrates entering our springs is from agricultural runoff.
 That includes farm fertilizers as well as animal waste.

-14.8% of the nitrates entering our springs is from septic systems.
+17% of the nitrates entering our springs is from septic systems and wastewater treatment.

 12.0% is from "urban fertilizer."
-That's home lawns, sports fields including golf courses, and urban landscaping.
+That's home lawns, sports fields including golf courses, and city landscaping.

 In fact, Agriculture contributes more than twice the nitrates to Outstanding Florida Springs as all other sources combined.

-First, we have to stop making the problem worse.
-That means stopping new pollution at the source by:
+First, we have to stop making the problem worse, no matter the source.
+That means stopping new pollution *before* it happens by:

-Requiring all new residential and commercial developments to connect to advanced wastewater treatment facilities.
+Requiring all new residential and commercial developments to connect to advanced wastewater treatment facilities instead of continuing to allow new developments that add septic tanks if sewer connection is an option.

 Placing a moratorium on new agricultural water use permits.
 Irrigation goes hand-in-hand with nitrogen runoff; issuing any new permits while simultaneously trying to reduce agricultural pollution is a waste of effort.

-Agriculture is the major source of pollution and, therefore, must be responsible for the vast majority of the reductions in nitrates entering our waterways.
+Agriculture is the major source of nitrate pollution to our waterways.
+Therefore agriculture must be our target for the vast majority of the reductions in nitrates entering our waterways.
 Does this mean we ignore urban fertilizer and septic tank pollution?
 No, those are real issues that must be addressed, but even if they were eliminated most springs would still be polluted.

-The challenge then is how agricultural pollution can be cut by approximately 70% percent.
+The challenge then is how agricultural pollution can be cut by the approximately 70% percent necessary to reach water quality goals.
 It will involve more advanced agricultural practices, like precision fertilizer placement and soil-moisture sensors.
 Agricultural producers will need cost-share programs to adopt these practices and remain profitable.
 But more importantly it will require large-scale conversions of intensive agriculture in the most sensitive spring recharge areas to non-polluting land uses like forestry.
 The map here shows the most vulnerable areas in blue and grey, where the aquifer is "unconfined" or "thinly confined," allowing surface pollutants to easily reach the aquifer below.
+These are the areas where intensive agriculture has the biggest impact on aquifer health.

 DIVE DEEPER